-Dr Alex Buchanan has been at the University of Liverpool since 2007 where she is Senior Lecturer in Archive Studies, having previously been archivist at The Clothworkers’ Company and Lambeth Palace Library in London.
+Dr Alex Buchanan has been at the University of Liverpool since 2007 where she is a Reader in Archive Studies, having previously been archivist at The Clothworkers’ Company and Lambeth Palace Library in London.
 Alex’s research is situated at the intersection between archives and architectural history: she is interested in how medieval architecture was designed, communicated and recorded and how it has been studied in the post-medieval period.
 In 2013 Alex published a monograph on the subject of Robert Willis (1800-1875) and the Foundation of Architectural History, a pioneering architectural historian whose work on vaults inspired both her initial interest in him and the present project.
 Email.

 JR Peterson is a technician and photographer in the School of Histories, Languages and Cultures at the University of Liverpool.
 He focuses on the use of photogrammetry as one method of digitally surveying the vaults, as well as working on the digital laser scanning.
 JR has also been involved in projects in Turkey using digital scanning techniques, as well as projects using studio photography to document archaeological artefacts.

 Zainab Al-Majidi is a PhD student at the Liverpool School of Architecture.
 She is an assistant lecturer at the University of Basrah and has a background in digital design.
 Her research focuses on the use of digital tools and applications to investigate heritage buildings, specifically Islamic architecture in Baghdad during the medieval period.